crytic/building-secure-contracts/program-analysis/echidna/basic/filtering-functions.md

 }
 ```

-This small example forces Echidna to find a certain sequence of transactions to change a state variable.
-This is hard for a fuzzer (it is recommended to use a symbolic execution tool like [Manticore](https://github.com/trailofbits/manticore)).
-We can run Echidna to verify this:
+The small contract above requires Echidna to find a specific sequence of transactions to modify a certain state variable, which is difficult for a fuzzer.
+It's recommended to use a symbolic execution tool like [Manticore](https://github.com/trailofbits/manticore) in such cases.
+Let's run Echidna to verify this:

 ```
 echidna multi.sol